 Examples of DSLRs on the market today:

-The biggest difference between mirrorless and DSLR cameras is that the mirrorless cameras have (you guessed it) no mirror – mirrorless cameras use electronics rather than mechanics like the DSLR.
+The biggest difference between mirrorless and DSLR cameras is that mirrorless cameras have (you guessed it) no mirror.
+Mirrorless cameras use electronics rather than mechanics like DSLRs do.

 How does a Mirrorless Camera work?

-Comparatively to a DSLR, mirrorless cameras work quite simply.
+Compared to DSLRs, mirrorless cameras work quite simply.

 Without a mirror or pentaprism, mirrorless cameras do not use an optical viewfinder.
-This allows for smaller camera bodies and more compact lenses.
-Instead of an optical viewfinder, a high resolution electronic viewfinder can be used which takes a live feed directly from the mirrorless camera sensor itself.
+This allows for smaller camera bodies and (usually) more compact lenses.
+Instead of an optical viewfinder, mirrorless cameras feature a high resolution electronic viewfinder that takes a live feed directly from the mirrorless camera sensor itself.

-As there is no mirror, when the camera’s shutter button is pressed shutter opens to reveal the sensor and the image is then captured on the camera’s sensor.
+When the camera’s shutter button is pressed, the shutter opens to reveal the sensor and the image is then captured on the camera’s sensor.

 What sort of photography can I create with a mirrorless camera?

 Since you can change the lens at any time, mirrorless cameras are great all rounders.
-The type of photography you can create depends largely on the lens you use – be it portraits, wildlife, sports, travel, landscapes or street photography.
+As with DSLRs, the type of photography you can create— be it portraits, wildlife, sports, travel, architecture, landscapes or street photography—depends largely on the lens you use.

 Who should buy a mirrorless camera?

-Mirrorless cameras are great for those who want to have creative control over their photography, but not the size and weight of a DSLR.
+Mirrorless cameras are great for those who want to have creative control over their photography but less size and weight than a DSLR.

 A variety of skill levels are suited to mirrorless cameras as they often have both full manual controls, and auto mode.